oegea/adp/README.md

 The first step on ADP is to configure the UPDATE CLIENT.
 In this operation, the end-user will provide to the UPDATE CLIENT the URI where the APPLICATION SERVICE can be reached.

-The UPDATE CLIENT will do an HTTPS GET request to the , which MUST returhn the following information:
+The UPDATE CLIENT will do an HTTPS GET request to the URI indicated by the end-user, which MUST return the following information:

- 1. Version of ADP used by the APPLICATION SERVICE.
+ 1. ADP version used by the APPLICATION SERVICE.
  2. The UPDATE AUTHORITY's URL.
  3. Current installed version.